department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/contributing.md

 ## Getting started

-The [Component Library](https://github.com/department-of-veterans-affairs/component-library) is a monorepo that contains various Design System packages including a package for web components.
+The [Component Library](https://github.com/department-of-veterans-affairs/component-library) is a monorepo that contains various Design System packages including a package for web components and Storybook.

 To begin local development, clone the Component Library repo and follow the steps in the readme file for [Running the Build via Storybook](https://github.com/department-of-veterans-affairs/component-library?tab=readme-ov-file#running-build-via-storybook).
 After following each of these steps, a local instance of Storybook will load at `localhost:6006` where development can occur.